Josakko/JK_WebsiteScreenshotTool/README.md

     openssl req -new -x509 -sha256 -key private.key -out certificate.crt -days 365

+4. Install node:

+        sudo apt install node -y

-4. Now just install all dependencies:
+5. Now just install all dependencies:

         npm install

-5. And that is it, run the server:
+6. And that is it, run the server:

         node .